How Much Is a Lawyer for a Felony Case?

 Research the Lawyers Reputation

 Lawyers can charge based on public demand for their work.
-If a lawyer has a strong reputation and gets consistently good results, then more people will want to hire him.
+If a lawyer has a strong reputation and gets consistently good results, then more people will want to hire them.

 All lawyers have a limit on how much work they can do, so they will increase the fees that they charge as a way of winnowing down the amount of people who hire them.
 That’s just how the business works.